aws-amplify/docs/docs/lib/predictions/fragments/android/interpret.md

+The following API allows you to analyze text for language, entities (places, people), key phrases, sentiment (positive, neutral, negative), and syntax (pronouns, verbs, adjectives).

 ## Set up your backend

 If you haven't already done so, run `amplify init` inside your project and then `amplify add auth` (we recommend selecting the *default configuration*).